SixArmDonkey/magicgraph/README.md

 ### Hello Model

+This is one of many ways to write models in Magic Graph.
+As you read through the documentation, we will gradually shift towards writing more robust and extensible models.
+The following model example is used to illustrate the internal structure of models.

-Let's take a look at some code.
+For now, let's take a look at some basic model creation code.

 In this example, the following objects are used:
 [buffalokiwi\magicgraph\DefaultModel](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-DefaultModel.html)